 Getting fired (losing your job) is very hard.
-You might be confused about your next steps.
-Find out what to do if you were fired unfairly, how to claim unemployment benefits.
+You may not know what to do next.
+Find out what to do if you were fired unfairly and how to claim unemployment benefits.
 Read about what to do next.

 Most people lose their job at least once.
 Getting fired can be a very scary experience, especially if it is a surprise.
 You may be worried about paying your bills or helping your family.
 You can do things to make getting fired or losing your job easier.